Call Now Free Quote

 When Portland cement mortar is used on soft pre-1920 brick, three problems follow.
 They do not appear immediately, which is part of what makes the error so costly.
 A contractor can complete a Portland cement repointing job on a lime-mortar building, collect payment, and leave before any visible damage appears.
 The damage develops over the first several winters.

 Brick spalling.
 Hard Portland cement mortar transfers freeze-thaw stress into the brick face rather than absorbing it.
-Spalling typically becomes visible 3 to 5 years after the incompatible repointing.
+NPS Preservation Brief 2 documents that this pattern produces spalling typically visible 3 to 5 years after the incompatible repointing.
 The brick face cracks and separates in thin sheets or concave chips.
-Once a brick spalls, it can only be replaced, and finding salvage brick that matches a 1905 home takes time and cost.
+Once a brick spalls, it can only be replaced, and finding salvage brick that matches a 1905 home takes time and real cost.

 Moisture trapping.
 When the original permeable lime mortar is replaced with Portland cement in a portion of the wall, moisture that enters the masonry can no longer exit through the repointed joints.
 It accumulates and concentrates freeze-thaw damage at the boundary between old and new mortar.
+This is the failure pattern we see repeatedly on Evanston two-flats where a previous contractor repointed the street-facing facade only.

 Removal cost.
 Portland cement mortar at 750 to 1,800 PSI cannot be removed without power tools on soft historic brick.
 Power grinding risks fracturing brick faces and cutting arrises.
 Correcting an incompatible repointing job typically costs two to three times the original repair.
+NPS Preservation Brief 2 confirms that Portland cement repointing “can cause damage to historic masonry that may be difficult or impossible to reverse.”

 Common Restoration Formulations for Chicago-Area Historic Homes

 Pure lime putty mortar (1 part lime putty to 2.5 or 3 parts sand) is appropriate for the earliest buildings from the 1880s through approximately 1900.
 Full carbonation takes 6 to 12 months and requires protected curing conditions: no direct sun, no freezing temperatures within 48 hours of application.
+The International Lime Association maintains guidance on lime putty formulations and curing requirements for restoration applications.

 Lime-Portland blend (4:1 or 5:1 lime to Portland cement by volume) is appropriate for transitional-era homes from approximately 1910 to 1925 where the original mortar contained a small percentage of early Portland cement.
 Portland cement content above 20 percent compromises the permeability and flexibility that make lime mortar appropriate for historic masonry.